 The Board shall meet in accordance with a schedule established each year by the Board, and at such other times as the Board may determine.
-Meeting agendas shall be developed in consultation with the Chairman or Lead Director.
-Board members may propose agenda items though communication with the Chairman or Lead Director.
-The Chairman is responsible for ensuring that a suitably comprehensive information package is sent to each director in advance of each meeting.
+Meeting agendas shall be developed in consultation with the Chair or Lead Director.
+Board members may propose agenda items though communication with the Chair or Lead Director.
+The Chair is responsible for ensuring that a suitably comprehensive information package is sent to each director in advance of each meeting.
 At the discretion of the Board, members of management and others may attend Board meetings, except for separate meetings of the independent directors of the Board.

 Directors are expected to be fully prepared for each Board meeting, which requires them, at a minimum, to have read the material provided to them prior to the meeting.
 At Board meetings, each director is expected to take an active role in discussion and decision-making.
-To facilitate this, the Chairman is responsible for fostering an atmosphere conducive to open discussion and debate.
+To facilitate this, the Chair is responsible for fostering an atmosphere conducive to open discussion and debate.

-Independent directors shall have the opportunity to meet at appropriate times without management present at all Board meetings.
-The Lead Director shall be responsible for presiding over meetings of the independent directors.
-Independent directors may propose agenda items for meetings of independent directors members through communication with the Chairman or Lead Director.
+Independent directors shall have the opportunity to meet at appropriate times without management present at regularly scheduled meetings.
+The Chair or, if the Chair is not independent, the Lead Director shall be responsible for presiding over meetings of the independent directors.
+Independent directors may propose agenda items for meetings of independent directors members through communication with the Chair or Lead Director.